Tharun-tharun/Cognitive_Diffusion_Synthesis/README.md

 Note: It might not provide the same results as GameNGen, just doing it for fun.
 This model/inference has not been tuned sufficiently to achieve 20 FPS as described in the paper.

-Fork this repository to colloborate
+## Fork this repository to collaborate

 ![Rollout 1](assets/rollout_1.gif)
 ![Rollout 2](assets/rollout_2.gif)